 T2 relaxation, also known as spin-spin relaxation or transverse relaxation, refers to the progressive dephasing of spinning dipoles resulting in decay in the magnetization in the transverse plane (Mxy).
-Following a radiofrequency pulse, this form of relaxation occurs with the time constant T2.
+Following a radiofrequency pulse, this form of relaxation occurs with the time constant T2, where T2 is the time it takes for the transverse magnetization vector to decay to 1/e or 37% of its initial magnitude.
 T2 relaxation occurs due to tissue-particular characteristics, primarily those that affect the rate of movement of protons, most of which are found in water molecules.

 In spin echo sequences, immediately after the 90° pulse, all the spinning dipoles within the slice are exactly in phase.
 Almost immediately, they lose coherence as some spin slightly faster than the others.
 This dephasing effect has been likened to the opening of a Chinese fan.
 The result is that the Mxy component of the magnetic vector decreases exponentially as a function of the T2 time constant (Figure 1).